Sparse non-negative super-resolution -- simplified and stabilised: Introduction

 \subsection{Comparison with other techniques}

 We show in Proposition~\ref{prop:existence of dual} that a \emph{non-negative} $k$-sparse discrete measure can be exactly reconstructed from $m\geq 2k+1$ samples (provided that the atoms form a $T$-system, a property satisfied by Gaussian windows for example) by solving a feasibility problem.
 This result is in contrast to earlier results in which a TV norm minimisation problem is solved.
-De Castro and Gamboa~\cite{de2012exact} proved exact reconstruction using TV norm minimisation, provided the atoms form a homogeneous T-system (one which includes the constant function).
+De Castro and Gamboa~\cite{de2012exact} proved exact reconstruction using TV norm minimisation, provided the atoms form a homogeneous T-system (one which includes the constant function)\footnote{ Note that in \cite{de2012exact}, De Castro and Gamboa consider the more general case of \textit{signed} measures, where the TV norm objective is required, and they focus on three extended examples: non-negative measures, generalised Chebyshev measures and $\Delta$-interpolation.
+Therefore, our noise-free results in the present paper can only be compared with the results from Section 2 in \cite{de2012exact}, where the authors consider the non-negative measure reconstruction by solving a TV norm minimisation problem over signed measures in the noise-free setting. }.
 An analysis of TV norm minimisation based on T-systems was subsequently given by Schiebinger et al. in ~\cite{schiebinger2015superresolution}, where it was also shown that Gaussian windows satisfy the given conditions.
 We show in this paper that the TV norm can be entirely dispensed with in the case of non-negative super-resolution.
 Moreover, analysis of Program \eqref{eq:mai} is substantially simpler than its alternatives.
 In particular, Proposition \ref{prop:existence of dual} for noise-free super-resolution immediately follows from the standard results in the theory of T-systems.
 The fact that Gaussian windows form a T-system is immediately implied by well-known results in the T-system theory, in contrast to the heavy calculations involved in \cite{schiebinger2015superresolution}.

 While neither of the above works considers the noisy setting or model mismatch, Theorems~\ref{thm:main noisy} and~\ref{thm:noisy_expl} in our work show that solutions to the non-negative super-resolution problem which are both stable to measurement noise and model inaccuracy can also be obtained by solving a feasibility program.
 The most closely related prior work is by Doukhan and Gamboa~\cite{Doukhan1996}, in which the authors bound the maximum distance between a sparse measure and any other measure satisfying noise-corrupted versions of the same measurements.
 While~\cite{Doukhan1996} does not explicitly consider reconstruction using the TV norm, the problem is posed over probability measures, that is those with TV norm equal to one.
 Accuracy is captured according to the Prokhorov metric.
 It is shown that, for sufficiently small noise the Prokhorov distance between the measures is bounded by $\delta^c$, where $\delta$ is the noise level and $c$ depends upon properties of the window function.
 In contrast, we do not make any total variation restrictions on the underlying sparse measure, we extend to consider model inaccuracy and we consider different error metrics (the generalised Wasserstein distance and the local averaged error).